- You cannot specify a column more than once within a column partition, nor can you specify a column to be in more than one column partition.

-If you do not specify a RANGE_N or CASE_N function in the PARTITION BY clause, Vantage uses a maximum of 65,535 row partitions for the table by default.
+If you do not specify a RANGE_N or CASE_N function in the PARTITION BY clause, Teradata Database uses a maximum of 65,535 row partitions for the table by default.

-- Vantage initially assigns numbers to user-specified column partitions starting at 1 and increasing upward in increments of 1 up to a maximum of cs.
+- Teradata Database initially assigns numbers to user-specified column partitions starting at 1 and increasing upward in increments of 1 up to a maximum of cs.
 The following definitions apply to this rule.

-Variable Definition cs Number of user-specified column partitions. cm Maximum partition number for the column partitioning level.
+Variable Definition cs the number of user-specified column partitions. cm the maximum partition number for the column partitioning level.

 At first, no column partitions are assigned to column partition numbers cs+1 to cm-2.
 Initially, there is at least 1 unused column partition number because cm-cs-2 is greater than 0.